Skip to main content

 And they know that obfuscation and subterfuge are crucial to achieving their objectives, which is why they’ll continue to pepper us with coded language and verbal misdirection.

-They’re desperate to have gullible voters look at the abortion question on their ballots, and check the wrong box.
+They’re desperate to have gullible voters look at the abortion question on their ballots, and have them check the wrong box, not because they're against abortion, but because they've been duped.

 Comments